mlrun/demo-call-center/README.md

 Your environment should include `MLRUN_ENV_FILE=<absolute path to the ./mlrun.env file> ` (point to the mlrun .env file in this repo); see [mlrun client setup](https://docs.mlrun.org/en/latest/install/remote.html) instructions for details.

-> Note: You can also use a remote MLRun service (over Kubernetes), instead of starting a local mlrun:
+> Note: You can also use a remote MLRun service (over Kubernetes): instead of starting a local mlrun:
 > edit the [mlrun.env](./mlrun.env) and specify its address and credentials.